Zarek Valentin: Houston Dynamo

 On November 19, 2019, Valentin was selected by Nashville SC in the 2019 MLS Expansion Draft and was subsequently traded to the Houston Dynamo in exchange for Joe Willis.
 On February 29, he made his Dynamo debut in a 1–1 draw with the LA Galaxy, recording an assist with a through ball to Mauro Manotas.
 On September 5, Valentin had an assist off of a cross to Manotas in the 85th minute to give Houston a 2–1 win over Sporting Kansas City.
 In a shortened season due to the COVID-19 pandemic, Valentin made 19 appearances and had 3 assists.
 It was a poor season for Houston as a team, as the Dynamo finished last in the Western Conference.
 On November 10, 2020, Valentin signed a contract extension with Houston until 2022, with a team option for 2023.

 During the 2021 season, Valentin made 29 appearances, with 28 of them starts.
 He recorded his one assist of the season on August 21, setting up Matías Vera for the equalizing goal in a 2–2 draw against Texas Derby rivals FC Dallas.
 The season was another disappointing one as a team, with Houston finishing last in the West again.

 The 2023 season saw Valentin drop to 3rd choice right-back, with Griffin Dorsey and Zeca new coach Paulo Nagamura's preferred choices.
 Valentin ended the season with 7 appearances across all competitions as the Dynamo missed out on the playoffs again, finishing 13th in the conference.
 The Dynamo declined his contract option following the season.

 Minnesota United

-On December 8, 2022, Valentin signed a one-year deal with Minnesota United.
+On December 8, 2022, Valentin signed a one-year deal with Minnesota United FC.